T. G. Jayewardene: Family

 In 1905, he married Lena Attygalle, daughter of Mudaliyar Don Charles Gemoris Attygalle with whom he had a son Major Theodore Frederick, who was elected to the Parliament in 1948.
 His daughter Margie Jayewardene married A. F. Wijemanne, who was a senator and Minister of Justice (1965-1970).
-His brother-in-laws were Fredrick Richard Senanayake and John Kotelawala Sr.
+His brothers-in-law were Fredrick Richard Senanayake and John Kotelawala Sr.

-One of Colombo primary roads Colonel T. G. Jayewardene Mawatha has been named in his honor.
+One of Colombo's primary roads, Colonel T. G. Jayewardene Mawatha, has been named in his honor.